Predication (computer architecture): SIMD, SIMT and vector predication

-Some SIMD within a register instruction sets, like AVX2, have the ability to use a logical mask to conditionally load/store values to memory, in a parallel form of the conditional move.
+Some SIMD within a register (SWAR) instruction sets, like AVX2, have the ability to use a logical mask to conditionally load/store values to memory, in a parallel form of the conditional move.
 They may also apply individual mask bits to individual arithmetic units executing a parallel operation.
 One predicate mask bit is available for each sub-word of the SWAR register or each load/store value.

 This form of multi-bit predication is also used in vector processors at the element level (synonymous with SWAR sub-words):